Conference Logo ProgramMaster Logo

 Organizer(s) Oliver Johnson, Brigham Young University

-Eric R Homer, Brigham Young University
+Eric R. Homer, Brigham Young University

-Michael Miles, Brigham Young University
+Michael P. Miles, Brigham Young University

-Stephen R Niezgoda, The Ohio State University
+Stephen R. Niezgoda, Ohio State University

 Marko Knezevic, University of New Hampshire